2020 Award Categories

 Partner, Blake Morgan

 Penny is a commercial lawyer and an OxLEP non executive director.
-She leads Blake Morgan’s Local Government England team with over 17 years’ experience in advising private sector clients, funders, public sector and third sector on major projects and commercial contracts.
+She leads Blake Morgan’s Local Government England team with over 19 years’ experience in advising private sector clients, funders, public sector and third sector on major projects and commercial contracts.
+She has strong experience in the leisure, culture and housing sectors and sound working knowledge of education, health, financial, manufacturing, waste and energy markets.
+Penny leads on combined housing, leisure and civic infrastructure projects, working on innovative regeneration models to include joint venture vehicles and private sector partnering and contracting.

 Chief Executive, OxLEP (Joint Chair of the Judging Panel)